demaxism/RealtimeMultiplayerSocketIO/README.md

+# Deploy on server (by demaxism):
+1. Checkout out this repo in some directory of web server.
+2. Run "npm install"
+3. Open 'js/model/Constants.js', modify:
+        SOCKET_DOMAIN: "www.mydomain.com", // in case of server domain is www.mydomain.com
+        SOCKET_PORT: 8081, // or other port you want
+4. Run "node js/DemoBox2D/server.js", this will use port 8081 as specified above.
+5. Make sure port 8081 is opening on this server.
+6. From client browser, open "www.mydomain.com/realtimemultiplayer/DemoBox2DApp.html"

 __RealtimeMultiplayerNodeJS is a framework specifically for building HTML5 multiplayer games with the Client / Server model__

 ######ChangeLog:
 * Updated to work with socket.io 0.9.16 (thx @brendonjohn)